ryan-weidinger/venflo/venflo-backend/README.md

-# Scheduler for Venmo Back-end Repository
+# Venflo Back-end Repository

-This folder contains all code pertaining to the back-end of the Scheduler for Venmo application
+This folder contains all code pertaining to the back-end of the Venflo application